crdroidandroid/rules-and-guidelines/README.md

 * Must be built with stack protector strong
 * Must be built with selinux and seccomp enabled, audit can be disabled
 * Kernels can implement blockers for system tweaks like *L Speed*, *LKT* etc, however, must not implement blockers for any of user apps, like *PUBG*
-* Kernels should be built using latest clang (which is set as a default kernel toolchain in crDroid) except in the case there are issues with it
-* You must not use any commit that masks disabled selinux or any other security-related feature; cmdline patches for passing Safetynet are allowed (however deprecated in 12.0)
+* You must not use any commit that masks disabled selinux or any other security-related feature; cmdline patches for passing Safetynet are allowed (however deprecated in 12.0 and up)

 #### Vendor
 Maintainers are free to use stock-extracted blobs, blobs from other devices or leaked BSPs.
 However, maintainers must test them after any alteration and make sure new blobs are fully operational.
 They must check logcat and dmesg for any unusual output (like dlsym errors).